lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

 ## Save your searches as smart collection {#save-your-searches-as-smart-collection}

 You can save the search settings as a smart collection to be able to quickly repeat the same search without having to redo the same settings later.
+However, you cannot apply search filters in a collection.

 To save the search settings as a smart collection: